neerajm20/ServiceTitan/README.md

 ## Explanation of Code

 ### Design
 High-level, I am providing an ICache interface and a thread-safe in-memory cache implementation of it.
-This can be used by various code modules for local inmemory caching.
+This can be used by various code modules for local in-memory caching.

 Per the exercise requirements, a sample service repository (PersonRepository) is provided, to show how it will be used.